StufMuff/SchrodingersObserver/README.md

         Gain possession as a goalie

 # # # # # Trouble Shooting Tips # # # # #
   There is a "crashLog_gamePlay.log" file that will record most errors.
 This is a good place to start.
-Also, inside the echoObserver folder you can find a echoObserver_GUI_troubleshooting.exe.
+Also, inside the schrodingersObserver folder you can find a schrodingersObserver_GUI_troubleshooting.exe.
 This exe will have the console window open.
 This console will be cluttered with info from the various scripts that are running, but it should also show any errors that the GUI might not have caught.
 Any bugs or fixes can be requested in the discord server.
 Your help and patience is greatly appreciated.